 Since so many companies still use take-home challenges, we want to address the issue, explain why FullStack stopped using them, and describe the alternative process that we now use to find the best developers for our company.

 A coding challenge can take anywhere from several hours to several days for applicants to complete.
 Investing this much time into a coding challenge while holding down a full time job is challenging.
-Because of this, many applications start coding challenges and never complete them, as they run out of free time, or otherwise aren’t able to complete them in the requested time frame.
+Because of this, many applicants start coding challenges and never complete them, as they run out of free time, or otherwise aren’t able to complete them in the requested time frame.

 To make matters worse, developers often interview with several companies at the same time, each of whom require their own coding challenge.
 Taken together, these coding challenges easily turn into a full time job for developers who already have full time jobs.